What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 However, as the water passes through the rock impurities are trapped in the limestone.
 This results in amazingly clear water that often has a blue color.

-🌡️ Are Cenotes Cold?
+🌡️ Are cenotes cold?

 The water in Mexican cenotes is usually around 24°C (75°F) which is a perfect water temperature to cool off during the hot days in Mexico’s Yucatan.

-Nevertheless, I suggest bringing a towel or light sweater to dry or warm up, especially if you have been snorkeling or diving in cenotes for a long time.
+Nevertheless, I suggest bringing a quick-dry towel or light sweater to dry or warm up, especially if you have been snorkeling or diving in cenotes for a long time.

 Lots of the cenotes are surrounded by trees which is nice but it also means it can be hard to find sun to warm up after swimming.